 One of the biggest selling points of hardshell rooftop tents (compared to softshell rooftop tents) is that the hard shell’s materials are much more durable and longer-lasting than their soft counterparts.

-The TentBox Classic’s outside shell is made of thick, durable ABS plastic that’s UV resistant and won’t get damaged in the elements, rain or shine.
+The TentBox Classic’s outside shell is made of thick, durable ABS plastic that’s UV resistant and won’t get damaged in the elements, rain, or shine.
 This is the Achilles’ heel of any softshell rooftop tent which always gets damaged and starts to rip after long exposures to the sun’s UV rays or constant rain.

 Soft shell tents also tend to start developing leaks after regular use whereas hard shell tents are much more durable since the rain is mostly hitting the ABS hard shell on top instead of the cloth.

-On the side, the TentBox Classic is made of 280gsm rip stop canvas with a 2000mm PU membrane that is thick, sturdy, and waterproof, barely moving in the wind and showing absolutely no sign of water entry.
+On the side, the TentBox Classic is made of 280gsm rip-stop canvas with a 2000mm PU membrane that is thick, sturdy, and waterproof, barely moving in the wind and showing absolutely no sign of water entry.

 All the seams are backed by silicone sealant tape to ensure no water gets through even in the strongest of storms.
 The canvas sides overlap the bottom hard shell to make sure all the water rolls off and not in.

 Underneath, an aluminum frame supports the entire tent shell and makes the tent very sturdy with minimal flex.
-While driving, the rigid frame keeps the rooftop tent from bouncing around with the wind or over rough roads and ensures the tent stays firmly attached on the roof rack.
+While driving, the rigid frame keeps the rooftop tent from bouncing around with the wind or over rough roads and ensures the tent stays firmly attached to the roof rack.
 While camping, that same frame allows us to move around the tent freely without ever feeling like it’s going to break.

 All the hardware that TentBox included with the tent is stainless steel so it’s nice knowing we don’t have to worry about rust or damage when exposed to salty coastal air or road salt on winter roads.

-Can Be Left On Full Time
+It Can Be Left On Full Time

 The strong and weatherproof materials also translate to a tent that can be left on all the time, ready for our next adventure.